opensearch-project/documentation-website/_dashboards/visualize/geojson-regionmaps.md

 ## Custom vector maps with GeoJSON

-If you have a specific locale that is not provided by OpenSearch Dashboards vector maps, such as a US county or US ZIP Code, you can create your own custom vector map with a GeoJSON file.
+If you have a specific locale that is not provided by Dashboards vector maps, such as a US county or US ZIP Code, you can create your own custom vector map with a GeoJSON file.
 To create a custom region map you would define a geographic shape such as a polygon with multiple coordinates.
 To learn more about the various geographic shapes that support a custom region map location, see [Geoshape field type]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/geo-shape/).

 GeoJSON format allows you to encode geographic data structures.
 To learn more about the GeoJSON specification, go to [geojson.org](https://geojson.org/).